 Your creative approach.
 Your campaigns will require specific on-brand visual and written content.
 Make sure you’re making requests early so that you’ll have everything you need come time for the campaign.

 Everything is working.
 What good is running a seasonal ecommerce marketing campaign if your site’s check-out flow breaks on the customer?
 Be sure that your website can handle heavy surges of traffic.

 Although seasonal marketing campaigns can be delightful to plan, they can also be tricky to get right.
 If executed the wrong way, you can risk your brand’s reputation and turn off customers.
 A few tips to consider:

-Last updated on January 10th, 2023.
+Last updated on May 24th, 2023.